Finding out you have a long–term heart condition can be very frightening.

 Recovery from the procedure is rapid although for several weeks there will be restrictions on heavy lifting and extreme motion of the arm on the side where the pacemaker is implanted.
 You may experience some discomfort and bruising around your pacemaker site for a few days but this can be eased with pain–relieving medication.
 Before you go home a nurse will advise you on how to care for the pacemaker site, including keeping it dry for one week.
 Most patients return to normal activities within a few days.
 You may need time to get used to the pacemaker in general.
 You may be aware of the presence of the pulse generator but you will soon become used to it.
 After the pacemaker is implanted, regular follow–ups will be scheduled.
 At each visit the pacemaker will be tested and the life of the battery monitored.
 If necessary the pacemaker programme will be adjusted to your individual needs.

-Congenital heart disease is the most commonly occurring serious congenital abnormality affecting children.
-It is the name given to heart conditions that babies are born with.
+Congenital heart disease means heart disease that affects a person from birth.
+It is the most commonly occurring serious congenital abnormality affecting children.
 It happens all over the world, in families from all walks of life.

 The heart is made up of four main sections called chambers, with four valves controlling how the blood flows between these chambers and around the body.
-Congenital heart disease is when any of these chambers or valves has not developed properly when the baby was in the womb.
+Congenital heart disease occurs when one or more of these chambers or valves does not develop properly in the womb.

 In most cases, we don’t know why babies are born with congenital heart disease.